 |Boiling Point of Potassium hydroxide||1,327 °C|

 |Melting Point of Potassium hydroxide||360 °C|

 - Potassium hydroxide solution is more conductive when compared to NaOH and therefore used as an electrolyte in some alkaline batteries.

 - It is used as a pH control agent in the food industry.

-- It is used in thickening of food.
+- It is used in the thickening of food.

 - It is used in chip fabrication for semiconductors.

-- It is used in the manufacturing of cuticle removers which is used in manicure treatment.
+- It is used in the manufacturing of cuticle removers which are used in manicure treatment.

 - It is used in the identification of species of fungi.

 - It is used in alkalimetric titrations in analytical chemistry.